2023 Most Popular Design & Applied Arts Bachelor's Degree Schools in the Great Lakes Region

 This translates to an average monthly loan payment of $537, based on a 10-year repayment plan.

-Miami University - Oxford ranked #12 on this year’s Most Popular Design & Applied Arts Bachelor’s Degree Schools in the Great Lakes Region list.
-Located in the fringe town of Oxford, Miami University - Oxford is a public college with a large student population.
+With a ranking of #12, Miami University - Oxford did quite well on this year’s most popular schools for design and applied arts students working on their bachelor’s degree.
+Located in the fringe town of Oxford, Miami University - Oxford is a public school with a fairly large student population.

 Of the 73 students majoring in design at Miami University - Oxford, 16% are male and 84% are female.